 2.2.5.
 Starting Iroha Container¶

-Let’s look in detail what this command does:
+Let’s look in details what this command does:

--v blockstore:/tmp/block_store \adds a persistent block storage which we created before to a container, so our blocks won’t be lost after we stop the container
+-v blockstore:/tmp/block_store \adds persistent block storage (Docker volume) to a container, so that the blocks aren’t lost after we stop the container

 --network=iroha-network \adds our container to previously created